alphagov/govuk-content-metadata/fast_api_model_serving/README.md

 #### Batch predictions

-For the content metadata project, it will usually be Batch predictions.

-For batch predictions, no extra set up is needed.
+For the content metadata project, we will only need Vertex AI Batch predictions.
+For batch predictions, no extra model set-up is needed.

-To learn more, please see the following GCP's guidelines:
+To learn more about batch predictions in Vertex AI, please see the following GCP's guidelines:
 - [get-predictions](https://cloud.google.com/vertex-ai/docs/predictions/get-predictions)
 - [get_batch_predictions](https://cloud.google.com/vertex-ai/docs/predictions/get-predictions#get_batch_predictions)

 #### Online (real-time) predictions

-For online predictions, two extra steps must be take:
+For online predictions, two extra steps must be taken:
 - Create a Vertex AI endpoint
-- Deploy the model to the endpoint
+- Deploy the model to the endpoint.

-These two steps have been implemented as optional options in the bash script [fast_api_model_serving/deploy_to_vertexai.sh](fast_api_model_serving/deploy_to_vertexai.sh).
+These two steps have been implemented as optional command-line options in the bash script [fast_api_model_serving/deploy_to_vertexai.sh](fast_api_model_serving/deploy_to_vertexai.sh).
+See the bash script's docstring for more detials.

 To execute them, from the terminal in this subdirectiry run:
 ```shell